captaindeadpool53/songSourceSeparator/README.md

 The model used is a CNN U-NET based on this research paper - https://arxiv.org/pdf/1810.11520.pdf .

 Some architectural choices are inspired from this repository - https://github.com/mohammadreza490/music-source-separation-using-Unets.
+Shout out to mohammadreza490, since it was a big help in the making of this project!

 # General flow
 The steps taken are as follows: